chkinney/azsync/README.md

 ## Synchronizing dotenv files

-`azsync` synchronizes your local dotenv file with secrets stored in Azure.
+`azsync dotenv` synchronizes your local dotenv file with secrets stored in Azure.
 By default, it looks for a Key Vault instance configured via the `KEY_VAULT_URL` environment variable.

 > [!TIP]
 > You can save `KEY_VAULT_URL` in your dotenv file and `azsync` will use it.